Richard L. Crowther: Career

 His pioneering work in residential solar technology led to lectures at the Smithsonian Institution, solar conferences and universities across the U.S. Crowther's architecture publications are still used to teach students.
 His "Sun-Earth" text has a reputation for setting a benchmark in holistic architecture design, with arguments outlining economic and environmental benefits.
 He practiced what he preached, both by living and working in holistically designed spaces, and by a diet replete with organic and natural foods.

 In 2006, Crowther was interviewed by filmmaker Jim Fields, for his documentary movie Preserve Me A Seat, about the grass-root failures and successes of activists working to preserve historic movie theaters in Boston, Chicago, Omaha and Salt Lake City.

+In 1965, Crowther redesigned the exterior of the Esquire Theatre (originally the Hiawatha Theater, 1927) at 590 Downing Street in Denver's Capitol Hill neighborhood, replacing its original ornamental facade with an austere modernist exterior.
+The Denver Landmark Preservation Commission later noted that "the Esquire Theater exhibits many of Crowther's design principals including the use of materials and signage design."
+Unlike the demolished Cooper theaters, the Esquire building survives; it operated as a cinema until 2024 and is slated for adaptive reuse with its Crowther-designed marquee signs preserved.

 The Cooper theaters and many of Crowther's other designs have been demolished.
 He particularly regretted seeing one of his energy-efficient homes expanded into a larger but inefficient showcase.

 Crowther was a Fellow of the American Institute of Architects.
-Crowther's late modern style home at 401 North Madison Street in Denver, which he designed and had built in 1979, is, in 2022, being considered for historic preservation.
+Crowther's late modern style home at 401 North Madison Street in Denver, which he designed and had built in 1979, was, in 2022, considered for historic preservation.
+However, the Denver City Council rejected preservationists' appeals to save the house, which was later demolished and replaced with two luxury duplexes.